Georg Gänswein: Apostolic Nuncio to Lithuania, Estonia, and Latvia

+Views and controversies

 Resignation of Benedict XVI

 Pope Benedict announced on 11 February 2013 that he was resigning on 28 February.
 Gänswein moved with him then to Castel Gandolfo while continuing in his role as head of the Pontifical Household.
 He moved with Benedict on 2 May to the Mater Ecclesiae Monastery in Vatican City.

 Gänswein said he had known about the Pope's plan to resign for "quite some time beforehand" and had tried to change his mind, but "Pope Benedict had reached a decision.
-He was not to be shaken", he said.
+He was not to be shaken".
 He said the news felt like "an amputation" and that "Accepting and coming to terms with my new role is painful".
 He resented that the press welcomed Pope Francis’ decision not to live in the papal apartments and said that "Benedict didn’t live in the papal apartments for egotistical reasons – he was also very modest".
 After several months working for Francis he said "At the beginning of each day, I find myself once again waiting to see what will be different today".
-Then in the evening after 9 pm he handles Benedict's affairs and correspondence.
+Then after 9 o’clock in the evening he handles Benedict's affairs and correspondence.

-On the first anniversary of the resignation of Pope Benedict XVI, Gänswein said that "I am certain, indeed convinced, that history will offer a judgment that will be different than what one often read in the last years of his pontificate because the sources are clear and clarity springs from them."
+On the first anniversary of the resignation of Pope Benedict XVI, Gänswein said that "I am certain, indeed convinced, that history will offer a judgment that will be different from what one often read in the last years of his pontificate because the sources are clear and clarity springs from them."
 In 2016 he said that "Vatileaks" or other issues had "little or nothing" to do with Benedict's resignation.
 Gänswein said that Francis and Benedict are not two popes "in competition" with one another, but represent one "expanded" Petrine Office with an "active" member and a "contemplative" one.
 He said that Benedict had not abandoned the papacy like Pope Celestine V in the 13th century but rather sought to continue his in a more appropriate way given his frailty and that "Therefore, from 11 February 2013, the papal ministry is not the same as before.
 It is and remains the foundation of the Catholic Church; and yet it is a foundation that Benedict XVI has profoundly and lastingly transformed by his exceptional pontificate."